All influencers are not created equal, and neither is their compensation.

 Why Checking Engagement Rate is Not Enough?

-As we’ve mentioned before, if a blogger has high ER, they will ask you to pay them about $10 per 1,000 followers for a sponsored post.
+As we’ve mentioned before, if an influencer has a high ER, they will ask you to pay them about $10 per 1,000 followers for a sponsored post.
 But high ER could be fake too.
-And how do you spot it?
-How do you tell Authentic Engagement from the artificial one?

 $10 per 1,000 followers is not a reasonable price in this case, because the real ER is twice lower.